sharontherese/latin-mass-baptism/content/godparents-and-sponsors/index.md

 > 2\.
 They must be baptized Catholics who now practice the Faith.
 Obviously, persons who do not receive Penance and the Holy Eucharist as required by Church law, are not practicing Catholics.
 They can hardly safeguard your child’s religion when they jeopardize their own.

 > 3\.
 They must be free to become your child’s spiritual guardians if necessary.
-For  this reason, priests or brothers or sisters in religious communities cannot be sponsors unless their superior gives them special permission.
+For  this reason, priests or brothers or sisters in religious communities cannot be sponsors unless their superior gives them special permission.[^5]

 # Sources